ch-stark/blog1506/acm/README2.md

 	- name: REPMGR_PRIMARY_HOST
 	  value: '{{hub fromConfigMap "" "pg-config" (printf "hostname1") hub}}'

-Do note that making this change to the policy managing the configuration of the new primary will trigger a restart so again this must all be co-ordinated as part of a pre-flight service restoration checklist to minimize impact.
+Do note that making this change to the policy managing the configuration of the new primary will trigger a restart so again this must all be coordinated as part of a pre-flight service restoration checklist to minimize impact.
 After completing these changes, the next step is to resume the cluster itself which will then patch and start the former primary as a standby server.

 Note that there is no need to update the PgPool deployment as there is no defined primary setting in its list of configurable parameters.